Most of us have a small indulgence or two when it comes to coffee.

-Most of us have a small indulgence or two when it comes to coffee.
-We all have our favorite types of coffee, along with those few flavors we’ve come to associate with the beverage.
+We all have our favorite types of coffee, along with those few flavors we've come to associate with the beverage.

 The flavor of coffee can make or break a cup of joe, and one of the most popular flavors is gingerbread.

-If you love this flavor as much as I do, you will want to try this homemade gingerbread coffee creamer.
+If you love this flavor as much as I do, you will want to try this homemade gingerbread coffee creamer!

 What is gingerbread coffee creamer?

-Gingerbread – the perfect holiday flavor for everything!
-If you want to drink coffee with the flavor of gingerbread, you need a good add-in.
+If you want to enjoy coffee with a gingerbread flavor, you need a good add-in.
 But what exactly is gingerbread coffee creamer?

 GIngerbread coffee creamer.